 - Identify risks and implement control measures to prevent negative impacts on the environment and reduce the impact on the resources e.g. water, electricity, biodiversity etc.

 - Ensure robust environmental risk management procedures are in place to manage the risks associated with activities carried out in the community.

 - Communicate our environmental policy, monitor its effectiveness and manage reviews of all these elements of the certification.

-- We aim to minimise waste wherever possible and 99% of solid and organic waste is recycled
+- We aim to minimize waste wherever possible and 99% of solid and organic waste is recycled

 - These projects have supported several award wins for Pernod Ricard Winemakers in recent years, including:

 - 2019 Drinks Business ‘Green Company of the Year’ and runner up in 2018.
 This is the top award as part of the Green Awards.
 We won for the green initiatives being implemented across all areas of the company, down to individual employees.

 - 2020 National Energy Efficiency Awards for Leading Energy User and Integrated Clean Energy